Fondation Louis Vuitton – Paris

-The building of the Fondation Louis Vuitton is sited within the Jardin d’Acclimatation, a children-and-family oriented garden part of the Bois de Boulogne – an 846-hectare public park created in the mid-19th century in the sixteen arrondissement of Paris.
+The building of the Fondation Louis Vuitton is sited within the Jardin d’Acclimatation, a children-and-family oriented garden part of the Bois de Boulogne – an 846-hectare public park created in the mid-19th century in the sixteenth arrondissement of Paris.

 Therefore, the architect conceived a 7,000-square-meter / 75,000-square-foot building whose aspect is characterized by twelve large glass-and-steel “sails” enveloping a core, named “The Iceberg”, made in white Ultra-High-Performance Fiber-Reinforced Concrete (UHPC).

 As frequently happens with Gehry’s museums, while external facades and internal connection spaces are exuberant and bold-looking, the galleries are rather simple and rational white-box-like exhibition spaces.
 As in an opera theater, the stage could be small, but the machine which makes the show possible is as gigantic and cavernous as Jonah’s whale belly.

 The LVF building leaves no room for mixed feelings; if you like Gehry’s style, you’ll find it outstanding; if you don’t like Gehry, well, you won’t like this building too.
 Either way, it’s an architecture that can’t leave you indifferent.

 Fondation Louis Vuitton, Paris, exterior view from the south; photo © Iwan Baan